gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### Java security problems

+- if you use the Oracle JDK, starting with mid January, attempts to install from SourceForge [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/).
+Install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) and retry to install the plug-ins.
-If you are behind a firewall, older Java virtual machines [fail to connect to SourceForge]({{ site.baseurl }}/blog/2016/12/02/plugins-install-issue/).
+- if you are behind a firewall, older Java virtual machines [fail to connect to SourceForge]({{ site.baseurl }}/blog/2016/12/02/plugins-install-issue/).
 Install the latest JDK and retry to install the plug-ins.

 ### SourceForge problems